fiesta-cfd/fiesta/docs/source/userguide.rst

 Variables
 -------------------------------------------------------------------------------
-Lua variables of "identifiers" may only begin with uppercase of lowercase letters or the undescore symbol '`_`' but may also contain digits in the remainder of the name.
+Lua variables of "identifiers" may only begin with uppercase of lowercase letters or the underscore symbol '`_`' but may also contain digits in the remainder of the name.
 Many parameters that Fiesta reads are set with global variables in the input file.
 All variables are considered global unless explicitly declares with a different scope.